Jetchisel/sandbox/README.md

 ## Cron entry

 This code contains the crontab entry.
-Remove the second entry should you choose not to run it every 30 seconds.
+Remove the second entry should you choose not to run it every 30 seconds. (the line with sleep 30)
 ```shell
    ArrayCrontabEntry=(
    "* * * * * $BASH_SOURCE"